 Performance of Luxury Alternative Assets as of Q4 2024

-The comparison with gold becomes even more favorable when you look at risk-adjusted returns rather than just headline performance.
+The comparison with gold gets even more favorable when you look at risk-adjusted returns rather than just headline performance.
 A 2022 study on collectible assets by Credit Suisse found that handbags rank among the least volatile collectible categories, with annualized returns in the mid-single digits, roughly 4.5% to 6.5%, but volatility as low as 2.5% to 5%.

 The Hermès Strategy That Makes Gold Look Ordinary